irenepapaspyratos/cs50x-2021/Readme.md

 </br>

-You will learn NOTHING if you copy solutions without experiancing the journey yourself...
+You will learn NOTHING if you copy solutions without experiencing the journey yourself...

 </br>